maoberlehner/markus-oberlehner-net/content/blog/vue-form-validation-with-vuelidate.md

 npm install --save vuelidate
 ```

-There are two ways how to integrate Vuelidate into our Vue.js app.
+**There are two ways how to integrate Vuelidate into our Vue.js app**.
 We can either use it globally as a Vue plugin `Vue.use(Vuelidate)` or as a mixin.
-Because using it as a mixin, allows for better bundle optimizations via webpack, we're going to use the second approach.
+Because **using it as a mixin, allows for better bundle optimizations via webpack**, we're going to use the second approach.

 Furthermore we want to make our code as reusable as possible.
 Mixins, in Vue.js, are a great way to achieve that goal.
 Let's create a new form mixin which we'll later use to handle all our generic form related logic for us.